You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 A performing singer-songwriter living in NYC and originally from the Great Lakes State, Brion Riborn grew up with a young heart, an old soul and a guitar.
-Reflective and yet always pushing forward, his timeless songs fall firmly in the tradition of Tom Petty and Bruce Springsteen with a touch of John Mayer and a hint of Joni Mitchell.
+Reflective and yet always pushing forward, his timeless songs fall in the tradition of of songwriters like Tom Petty and Bruce Springsteen with touches of John Mayer and Joni Mitchell.
 Whether busking on street corners or playing for a packed house, Riborn's passionate performances and heartfelt songs draw you in with the depth and sincerity of a true artist.
 He’s spent much of his career traveling and collaborating with other songwriters and artists along the road.
 “I have three places that feel like home, Detroit, New York and the road,” says Riborn.
 “But the place where I feel most alive is wherever I’m writing or performing music.”